CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

     ![](../Images/l27t9p4.png)

 ## Task 10: Use the image classifier from a client application

+In this task, you’ll use the trained image classification model from a client application.
+You’ll configure the app with your prediction resource details, project ID, and published model name, then review how the code uses the Azure AI Custom Vision SDK to classify images.
+Finally, you’ll run the app to test images and see the predicted labels with their probability scores.

 1. Return to the browser tab containing the Azure portal and the cloud shell pane.
 1. In cloud shell, run the following commands to switch to the folder for your client application and view the files it contains: